-In 2005, the Richmond Fellowship of Western Australia established the Hearing Voices Network Australia (HVNA) to introduce the important global Hearing Voices movement to Australia, and has since worked tirelessly to raise awareness and understanding about the phenomenon of hearing voices and introduce a different approach to hearing voices, seeing visions and other unusual experiences.
+In 2005, the Richmond Fellowship of Western Australia, now known as Richmond Wellbeing, established the Hearing Voices Network Australia (HVNA) to introduce the important global Hearing Voices movement to Australia, and has since worked tirelessly to raise awareness and understanding about the phenomenon of hearing voices and introduce a different approach to hearing voices, seeing visions and other unusual experiences.

 At the time of its introduction, HVNA was a key portal for accessing research, communication and innovation – it was at the cutting edge of mental health reform for one of the most marginalized groups of consumers of mental health services.